 Dermatology experts recommend anti-acne treatments, moisturizing your dry skin caused by rosacea, and using sunscreen lotions.

-Medical advice for rosacea treatment includes risk factors people can avoid to lessen their instance of flare-ups, which may include some lifestyle changes.
+Medical advice for rosacea treatment includes risk factors people can avoid to lessen their incidence of flare-ups, which may include some lifestyle changes.

 This could mean cutting out or avoiding the following: